chclaus/dt/README.md

 - Encodes a string to it's base64 representation
 - Decodes a base64 string to it's plain representation

+The base64 command can be used with different encodings:
+- Standard, follows RFC 4648
+- Standard Raw, follows RFC 4648 but with without padding
+- URL, follows the alternative RFC 4648
+- URL Raw, follows the alternative RFC 4648 but with without padding

 ## Hash command
 Returns the hash representation of an input in different hash formats:
 - md5